fiskaltrust/release-notes/middleware/middleware-1.3.2.md

 - _fiskaltrust.Middleware.SCU.DieboldNixdorf v1.3.2-rc1_

 ## Next steps
-As also announced in the previous release notes, we are working on improving our portal to create a better onboarding, development and middleware rollout experience.
+As also announced in the previous release notes, we are working on improving our fiskaltrust.Portal to create a better onboarding, development and middleware rollout experience.